OPALX-project/OPALX-project.github.io/home.md

 ===========================================
 1. [Coding Style and Conventions](for-developers)
 2. Download sources [here](https://gitlab.psi.ch/OPAL/src) use `ssh` when having git access or `htm`l for anonymous clone.
+3. For PSI user go [here](Opalmerlin) to find out how to use OPAL on Merlin and how to compile.